AFL Futures match: Impact and legacy

 The AFL Futures match is typically seen as the strongest representation of the following year's draft class, with eye-catching performances in front of club scouts elevating players' recruiting potential.
-As of 2024, every best-on-ground medal winner was selected in the first round of the AFL national draft in their first year of eligibility; three of the five eligible winners were taken within the first five picks.
+As of 2026, every best-on-ground medal winner bar 2023 medallist Ben Camporeale was selected in the first round of the AFL national draft in their first year of eligibility; three winners were taken within the first five picks.

 Even mere representation in the two teams is a strong indicator of being selected in the following year's draft.
 Of the 52 players selected in the squads for the first AFL Futures match in 2016, 33 of those players went on to be drafted or selected by an AFL club at some point.
 This figure peaked in 2019, where 39 of that year's 48 listed players made it on to an AFL list, a success rate of more than 81 per cent.